kerchner/r-public-health/_episodes/07-exploring-continuous-data.md

+# Continuous Variables and Linear Regression

+#TODO:  Better wording

+To perform an analysis that assesses whether one or more predictor variables might explain a response or outcome variable, we need to check whether the data meets certain assumptions if we'd like to use linear regression to prove our hypothesis about the relationship between the predictors and the outcome.

+The assumptions that the data must meet in order to build a valid linear regression model are:
+1. A linear relationship between each continuous predictor (X), and the outcome variable (Y)
+2. Each continuous predictor has a normal distribution
+3. No collinearity between predictors
+4. No auto-correlation (residuals are not related to each other)
+5. Homoscedasticity (no pattern in the residuals)

+In this episode, we'll be using R to investigate these assumptions.

+# Checking normality

 ## Getting to know our data

 One of the first ways to start getting to know our data is to get some basic statistics.
 Let's see what the `summary()` function does: